Intermittent fasting or low calorie diets

 It also addresses the problem of long-term insulin resistance.

-Here are some facts:
+Here is some data:

 - One group did a 25% food restriction, similar to the portion control strategy.